 One of my passions is reading, so the library at Seelye Mansion heightened the excitement.
 I could picture myself curled up on the overstuffed couch reading one of the library’s first editions.

-Take time to tour the gardens where they have used the original 1905 landscape drawings to fully restore the fishpond and patio.
+Spend time touring the gardens where they have used the original 1905 landscape drawings to fully restore the fishpond and patio.
 Mrs. Seelye’s favorite flowers were lavender and roses, so you’ll see those throughout the garden.

 Eisenhower Fun Fact: As a young boy, Ike delivered ice to the Seelye Mansion.